-In a business setting, the usual type of ATA has a bank of telephone jacks and an RJ-45 connection to a local area network 10/100BaseT Ethernet hub or switch.
-The ATA digitizes voice data.
-This type of ATA is VoIP gateway.
+In a business setting, the usual ATA has a bank of telephone jacks and an RJ-45 connection to a LAN 10/100BaseT Ethernet hub.
+The ATA digitizes voice data, and it is a VoIP gateway.

 What Is VoIP?

 VoIP means that you can make phone calls that travel via the internet rather than through analog phone lines.
 VoIP takes analog voice signals and translates them into digital signals that travel via broadband lines.

 Before VoIP, voice and fax calls traveled via the Public Switched Telephone Network (PSTN).
 This is the same network that is now slowly going offline.
 Despite analog calls being reliable and straightforward, they aren’t flexible enough for current business needs.
 For instance, they do not allow for video conferencing, messaging, chat or document sharing, all of which are now work norms.